NoahBSchwartz/SantiScan/README.md

 ## 🛠 Process

-  1. The ESP32-CAM module takes and saves a video to its SD card each time the
+  1. The ESP32-CAM captures and saves a video to its SD card each time the sanitizer is dispensed
-  2. The video is then sent to
+  2. When the user walks away, these frames are uploaded to a Google Colab notebook
+  3. A machine learning algorithm
-  3. The camera follows these coordinates to move in sync with the viewer's movements for a convincing effect
+  4. The camera follows these coordinates to move in sync with the viewer's movements for a convincing effect
-  4. Some post-processing on top gives the parallax effect.
+  5. Some post-processing on top gives the parallax effect.
      ![Screenshot 2023-08-18 at 4 43 41 PM](https://github.com/NoahBSchwartz/SantiScan/assets/44248582/4ba95f6c-d22e-4841-960e-10981f5f12d1)

 ㅤ